Mera Peak Trek in Nepal - Climbing Your First Six-Thousander

 - Ice axe

-- Snow bars - Crampons
+- C2 Crampons

-Where Can I Book the Mera Peak trek?
+Where Can I Book the Mera Peak Trek?

 At Bookatrekking.com you can book this trek and many others.
 Our guided options come with experts on the ground, and offer you a convenient, stress-free, safe, and educational way to explore the outdoors.
 Find our offers here.
 Our easy-to-use platform allows you to browse and compare different trekking options and find the perfect fit for your interests, abilities, and budget.